Queensland Intertidal and Subtidal Ecosystem Classification Scheme

 The scheme has been designed for intertidal and subtidal ecosystems in Queensland and can be applied at five levels (scales)—regional, subregion, seascape, habitat and community.
 While intended for Queensland conditions, the scheme can be applied to any Australian or international systems.

-For each spatial scale there are a set of attributes across the themes of terrain, substrate, biota and hydrology (chemical and physical).
+For each spatial scale there is a set of attributes across the themes of terrain, substrate, biota and hydrology (chemical and physical).
 A detailed list of attributes is available to accommodate a wide range of uses.
 Depending on the purpose, not all of these attributes may be necessary for a specific classification scheme.
 Attributes of the scheme are outlined in Module 1 (Appendix, s6.1).

 Development and application of attributes